MichaelJHTaggart/Redux-Practice-Solution/README.md

 Fork and clone the repository.

 Use redux to store state.
-Use redux to update state# Redux-Practice
+Use redux to update state.